xrex-stone/bean-validation-demo/README.md

 This project is to demonstrate the validation results in different way.

 My case focus on invoking API and doing some validations.
-For example, creating a Todo object via RESTFul API, the code need to validate its values (check non-null or allow the max length of string object).
+For example, creating a Todo object via RESTFul API, the code needs to validate its values (check non-null or allow the max length of string object).

 In this project, I use H2 as our database.
 The main table schema as below (refer to /src/java/resources/h2_schema.sql).
 ```sql